kardolus/chatgpt-cli/README.md

 please [submit an issue](https://github.com/kardolus/chatgpt-cli/issues/new) on GitHub.
 We appreciate your feedback and contributions to help make this project better.

+## Uninstallation

+If for any reason you wish to uninstall the ChatGPT CLI application from your system, you can do so by following these steps:

+### MacOS / Linux

+1. Remove the binary:

+    ```shell
+    sudo rm /usr/local/bin/chatgpt
+    ```

+2. Optionally, if you wish to remove the history tracking directory, you can also delete the `~/.chatgpt-cli` directory:

+    ```shell
+    rm -rf ~/.chatgpt-cli
+    ```

+### Windows

+1. Navigate to the location of the `chatgpt` binary in your system, which should be in your PATH.

+2. Delete the `chatgpt` binary.

+3. Optionally, if you wish to remove the history tracking, navigate to the `~/.chatgpt-cli` directory (where `~` refers to your user's home directory) and delete it.

+Please note that the history tracking directory `~/.chatgpt-cli` only contains conversation history and no personal data.
+If you have any concerns about this, please feel free to delete this directory during uninstallation.

 ## Useful Links

 * [ChatGPT API Documentation](https://platform.openai.com/docs/introduction/overview)